-1. August 2017.
+August 2017.
 Even after all these years I still get a kick out of seeing isolated places in off-the-beaten-track China.
-And they don’t get much more podunk than the insignificant village of Xinyang in Zhejiang Province.
+And they don’t get much more podunk than the largely unknown village of Xinyang in Zhejiang Province.
 Located about an hour from the city of Rui’an, my teaching buddies and I headed out on a typically hot and humid August afternoon.
 And it wasn’t even the village itself we were interested in, but rather this narrow stretch of river where locals go to seek respite from the unforgiving summer heat.

 In memory of Craig Church, 1989-2017.

-For more on the region, have a look at My 5s from around Zhejiang Province.
+For more on the region, have a look at my travel reports from around Zhejiang Province.

 Like these?
-Then why not leaf through my many other 5s from across China.
+Then why not leaf through my many other reports from across China.

 I’ve also written a short story series called Challenged in China.